uynitsuj/uynitsuj.github.io/_posts/2023-04-11-exciting-things-in-ai-and-robotics.md

 <br>

-### LERF: Language Embedded Radiance Fields
+## LERF: Language Embedded Radiance Fields
 ([Website](https://www.lerf.io/))<br>
 ([Publication](https://arxiv.org/pdf/2303.09553.pdf))<br>
 <br>
-Following the breakthrough of NeRFs, Researchers from UC Berkeley have developed a new technique called Language Embedded Radiance Fields (LERFs) that allows for open-ended language queries in 3D.
+Following the breakthrough of NeRFs, researchers from UC Berkeley have developed a new technique called Language Embedded Radiance Fields (LERFs) that allows for open-ended language queries in 3D scenes.
 LERFs ground language embeddings from off-the-shelf models like CLIP into NeRF to learn a dense, multi-scale language field.
 After optimization, LERF can extract 3D relevancy maps for a broad range of language prompts interactively in real-time.
 This has potential use cases in robotics, vision-language models, semantic scene understanding, and interacting with 3D scenes.

 <br>